 The 10mm 50 Ohm transmission line was removed, but could have been left in the design.
 The resistor does not yet have a layout.
 To add a package: Right-mouse Click->Layout->Library Name->Components.
 Then select 805 for the package type.
 The final layout looks like this:

 The red “x” by the via indicates that the layout does not “see” the connectivity.
-Make sure to zoom in and see that the resistor pads does touch the coupler and the via.
+Make sure to zoom in and see that the resistor pads touch the coupler and the via.
 The red “x” will not go away, so you have to verify visually.

 Now export the file, Layout->Export-> set save as type as (DXF, Flat,*.dxf)